Skip to main content

 Shakarob

-A traditional tomato and onion salad popular in the Sughd region, often served as a refreshing accompaniment to heavier meat dishes.
-Simple yet flavorful with fresh vegetables.
+A tomato and onion salad common in the Sughd region, usually served to cut through heavier meat dishes.
+Just fresh vegetables, but it does the job well.

 Javari Soup